-Teig Palmateer is in her first year with the athletic training team as an assistant athletic trainer.
+Teig Palmateer is in her second year with the athletic training team as an assistant athletic trainer.
 For the Tigers, her main responsibilities are women’s soccer, field hockey, women’s basketball, and men’s lacrosse.

 Palmateer is a member of the Tennessee Athletic Trainer’s Society (TATS), Southeastern Athletic Trainer’s Association (SEATA), and the National Athletic Trainer’s Association (NATA).
 She is a NATABOC certified athletic trainer and a licensed athletic trainer in the state of Tennessee.